lume/lume/README.md

 LUME is composed of several packages that can be used individually, or together as a whole:

-### [`lume`](./packages/lume/README.md) - HTML elements for defining rich graphics
+### [`lume`](./packages/lume/README.md) - HTML elements for rich graphics

-This is the main package that exports HTML elements for defining rich and interactive visuals powered by both CSS and WebGL.
+HTML elements for easily defining rich and interactive 2D or 3D applications powered by both CSS and WebGL.

 This package uses and re-exports features from the below packages.